alvesman/UPS-Riello-Servers-Shutdown/README.md

 **Important Note about User Privileges:**

-The UPS server service **must run as root** for two critical reasons:
-1. It needs to execute system shutdown commands when UPS battery is critical
+The UPS server service **must run as root** because it needs to execute system shutdown commands when UPS battery is critical.
-2. Chrome/Selenium requires `--no-sandbox` flag in systemd service environments, which only works reliably as root

-The service file (UPSserver.service) is already configured to run as root.
-If you need a more secure setup with a dedicated user, see the "Security Considerations" section below.

 ### Setup log rotation
 ```bash